D-Crunch: 2019: M0527 and overseas promotion

-2020–2022: Across the Universe, Daydream and Addiction, and disbandment
+2020–2022: Across the Universe, Daydream, Addiction, and disbandment

 In early 2020, D-Crunch terminated their exclusive contract with All-S Company and signed with Ai Grand Korea.
 The group established a funding project to produce a digital single with the service We X, which grants contributors rights to the song and shares to the revenue it produces.
 They released the song "Pierrot" with their new agency on May 22 via online music stores.
 A trap song, its lyrics describe living in "society's lies, oppression, and prejudice" and escaping to find one's "true self".
 In September, Hyunwoo ceased activities with D-Crunch to convalesce from an ongoing back injury, which worsened while preparing for their forthcoming album.
 D-Crunch continued as eight members and released their third mini-album Across the Universe and its title track on October 20.
 Hyunwoo ultimately left the group by the end of the year due to his injury.

 D-Crunch released their fourth mini-album Daydream and its lead single "My Name" on April 6, 2021.
 Following Hyunwook and O.V's COVID-19 diagnosis amid the pandemic, the group halted promotions for the record.
 On November 9, Ai Grand Korea reported the departure of Minhyuk, who decided to leave the group after discussions with the agency.
 The company also announced the suspension of Dylan's activities due to the constant deterioration of his physical health and declining mental health from anxiety which began the previous month.
 On March 25, 2022, D-Crunch released their second single album Addiction.
 On October 21, 2022, D-Crunch announced the departure of member Dylan due to his continued anxiety disorder.
 Ai Grand Korea announced D-Crunch's disbandment on November 9.